 A long-term project is interesting.
 When I start I don’t really think much about the end.
 That’s not to say that I don’t have a direction, intention, and goal, because I do.
-But I don’t think about finishing it because with something long-term if I spend too much time thinking about the finish I can overwhelm myself with all that needs to be done, and really…during the project, I’m not at the finish.
-I focus on whichever step towards completion I’m on.
+But I don’t think about its completion because with something long-term, if I spend too much time thinking about the finish I can overwhelm myself with all that needs to be done, and really…during the project, I’m not at the finish.
+I focus on whichever step towards completion I’m presently working on.
 I figure if I do that, the finish will mostly attend to itself.

 And then one day I realize, sacred excrement!
 I’m almost FINISHED!
 That awareness always seems so sudden.
 Well…

 When using an airbrush, the force of the air coming out of the brush can blow small items off the bench.
 My way around that is to use double-sided tape to hold the piece in place, in this case it’s the loader’s hatch because I need to paint the pad on the underside of the hatch:

 The blue masking tape works very well if I’m painting a room.
 IT ABSOLUTELY SUCKS FOR MODELING!
 To paint the rubber sections of the tracks (rubber black again), I had to mask off everything else.
 Well.
 There are about five hours invested in just getting the intercoursing tracks masked.
 No, I didn’t think it was particularly complex to mask because it shouldn’t be.
 However…the fornicating, sodomizing, tape refused to stick to anything other than what I did not want it to stick to.
 I spent hours pressing the tape back down.
 Hours.
 And even then, once I had the track paint mixed, again I had to press the tape back down.
 But I persevered and got them painted: